 In principle, the displayed scene is the unique input to the visual system of a human under test.
 Although all the background inputs (sounds, touch) cannot be eliminated, it is necessary to reduce particularly these influencing the oculomotoric system.
-Before attempting to perform the visual task, the person under test is calibrating the system sensitivity by glance the steady white rectangular contour (4 pixels in width - see fig. 1).
+Before attempting to perform the visual task, the person under test always calibrates the system sensitivity by a glance at a steady white rectangular contour (4 pixels in width - see fig. 1).